q3769/chunk4j/README.md

     int groupSize;

     /**
-     * Ordered index at which this current chunk is positioned inside the group.
-Chunks are chopped off from the
-     * original data bytes in sequential order, indexed as such, and assigned with the same group ID as all other chunks
-     * in the group that represents the same original data bytes.
-     */
-    int index;

-    /**
      * Data bytes chopped for this current chunk to hold.
 Every chunk in the group should hold bytes of size equal to
      * the chunk's full capacity except maybe the last one in the group.
      */
     byte[] bytes;

-    ...
 }
 ```